 The Town of Malta is considered a small MS4 and is currently covered under the state permit.
-The MS4 system is a combination of roads, open road ditches, pipes, structures and ponds.
-The town works to improve its compliance with permit requirements to continue to maintain its permit coverage.
+The MS4 system is a combination of roads, open road ditches, pipes, structures, and ponds.
+The town works to improve its compliance with permit requirements to continue maintaining its permit coverage.
 Your cooperation and participation is required in helping us meet these program goals.
-For a copy of the current MS4 permit, please visit the NYS DEC website:
+For a copy of the current MS4 permit, please visit the NYS DEC website.

 Permits require the development of a program that satisfies the six minimum control measures (MCM) set forth in the program and described in the permit.

 The Six Minimum Control Measures (MCM's) are defined as follows:

 Public Education and Outreach

 Pollution Prevention / Good Housekeeping for Municipal Operations

 The Town's Stormwater Management Plan is available for download here or can be reviewed at the Building and Planning Department.